acosta-dani-bah/ITS-JPO-wzdx/README.md

 2. [`spec-content`](/spec-content), which details the data content of the WZDx specification, including objects, property names and types, and enumerated types.

-A third directory, [`images`](/images), contains the images that are referenced throughout the repository.
+Additionally, the [`images`](/images) directory contains the images that are referenced throughout the repository.
+The [`documents`](/documents) directory contains reference material such as WZDx Early Adopters Guide and WZDx data feed self validation checklist.

 ## Contents
 - [**Creating the WZDx Feed**](/create-feed)